ChenyangLEI/All-In-One-Deflicker/README.md

 </div>

 ## News！
+- Mar 14, 2023: We are working on supporting segmentation masks.
+Stay tuned!
 - Mar 12, 2023: Inference code and paper are released!
 Collected dataset will release soon.
 - Mar 1, 2023: Paper will be public in one week.
 - Feb 28, 2023: Our paper is accepted by CVPR 2023, code will be released in two weeks.